aholley30/python_projects/README.md

 ## passCheck.py

 * To run: python3 passCheck.py
-* Securely check if your password has appeared in a data breach
+* Securely check if your password has appeared in a data breach.